Rimisac-de-Valldebon/ERP-Peschaud/README.md

 10. Version Control: Use branches for feature development and maintain a clear commit history.
 Consider using GitHub Actions or another CI/CD tool for automated testing and deployment.
 By implementing these changes, you'll create a solid foundation for your ERP system, making it easier to scale and maintain as it grows.

+STYLING:

+This structure provides several benefits:
+Better organization of styles
+Reusable components and styles
+Faster page loads (browser caching)
+Easier maintenance
+Separation of concerns
+You might also want to consider:
+Using a CSS preprocessor like SASS/SCSS
+Implementing a CSS naming methodology like BEM
+Adding a CSS reset or normalize.css
+Using CSS variables for theming
+Setting up a build process to minify and optimize CSS files Would you like me to show you how to implement any of these additional features?